georgegaytan/GNUnotes/TAMU-CS314/314-final-review.md

  * Algorithms, data structures, or programming languages are called purely functional if they guarantee the (weak) equivalence of call-by-name, call-by-value and call-by-need evaluation strategies, often by excluding destructive modifications (updates) of entities in the program's running environment.
 According to this restriction, variables are used in a mathematical sense, with identifiers referring to immutable, persistent values.
 <br>

-**3. Given a function definition with more than one argument, know how the curried version can be understood in terms of lambda expressions.**<br>
+**Given a function definition with more than one argument, know how the curried version can be understood in terms of lambda expressions.**<br>
 **Currying** is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument.
 * Higher-order Functions
   * A function is called higher-order if it takes a function as an argument or returns a function as a result. !["Higher-order function"](./res/higher-order_function.png)